ABYSSIA

 for William Beebe and Otis Barton, first voyagers into the abyss

-Abyssia is an illustration of just how much water Earth has, and what a miracle it is we have any land at all.
+Abyssia demonstrates just how much water Earth has--dangerously much.
+We're lucky to have any land at all!
 The recipe for Abyssia is simple:

-1. Remove the world's oceans (store safely.
-You'll need it soon)
+1. Remove the world's oceans (keep them handy.
+You'll need them soon.)

 2. Now mark the altitude of every point on Earth, and make every depth a height, and every height a depth.
 Our ocean trenches are now huge mountain ranges; our ranges, trenches.
 Rugged, isn't it?
 It's as if you'd turned Earth inside out like a glove...